Hunter-Pittman/wingoEDR/README.md

 			- [x] File backup
 			- [ ] Directory Backup
 		- [ ] Unconventional shell access (secured reverse shell?)
 			- [ ] Maybe we build this into the API GOTTY style?
-		- [ ] Need an Active Directory module
 		- [ ] Use database for persistent logging of processes, hashes of the executable of the process, and the Kaspersky status
 	- [ ] Interface
 		- [ ] Optimize standalone interactivity and usefulness